josephhilby/FreshlyGround/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-FreshlyGround is a **novel programming language compiler** whose source code is compiled into bytecode for execution on the **Java Virtual Machine (JVM)**.
-This project was adapted from an academic compiler project created in **COP 4020** at the **University of Florida**, and loosely follows the methodology outlined in the book [*Crafting Interpreters*](https://www.craftinginterpreters.com/).
+FreshlyGround is a **novel programming language compiler** whose source code is transpiled into Java.
+This project was refactored and expanded from an academic transpiler project created in **COP 4020** at the **University of Florida**, and follows the methodology outlined in the book [*Crafting Interpreters*](https://www.craftinginterpreters.com/).

+### Requirements
+- Java 21+

+### Get Started
+1. Ensure you have Java 21 or higher
+2. Fork and pull this repository
+3. Place your code in `/examples/src`
+   - Note: There is an existing sample file there to transpile (`hello.fg`)
+4. Navigate to root (following paths will assume you are in root)
+5. Transpile with the following:
+> ```bash
+> ./gradlew build
+> ./gradlew compileJava
+> ./build/install/PLC_Project/bin/fgc examples/src/<file_name>.fg examples/dist/Main.java
+> javac examples/dist/Main.java
+> ```

+6. Run with the following:
+> ```bash
+> cd examples/dist
+> java Main
+> ```

+## Roadmap
+- [x] Complete COP 4020
+- [x] Redesign and Refactor
+    - [x] Remove semantic info from AST
+    - [x] Enforce syntax in AST constructors
+    - [x] Store semantic info in new Bindings class
+    - [x] Add built-ins for common use functions and variables
+    - [x] Create single exception CompilerException class
+    - [x] Remove all syntax error handling from Analyzer
+    - [x] Enforce Java 21 in gradle
+    - [x] Update README
+- [x] Transpiler
+  - [x] Ensure single-responsibility in all passes
+- [x] Command Line Interface (CLI)
+  - [x] Create CompilerMain class for single CLI
+  - [x] Update gradle to "compile" with 'fgc' (FreshlyGround Compiler)
+  - [x] Update README 'Get Started'
+- [ ] Expand Documentation
+  - [ ] Finalize and link /docs files
+- [ ] Clean up and Expand Testing
+  - [ ] Remove testing overlap
+  - [ ] Ensure unit tests only cover class responsibilities
+  - [ ] Lower current End-to-End testing to Interaction Tests
+  - [ ] Create new End-to-End tests through the CLI
+- [ ] Compiler
+  - [ ] Lower from Java to Java Bytecode

+## Architecture
-The compiler is structured as a sequence of well-defined, ordered, single-responsibility passes.
-Each pass performs a distinct transformation on the program representation, following a clear separation of concerns between tokenization, syntactic analysis, semantic analysis, and bytecode generation.
+The transpiler is structured as a sequence of well-defined, ordered, single-responsibility passes.
+Each pass performs a distinct transformation on the program representation, following a clear separation of concerns between tokenization, syntactic analysis, semantic analysis, and code generation.

 ### Compilation Pipeline (Passes)